 You never forget the first time that you held your child.
 It may not have been exactly how you planned.
 But for preemie parents, it’s a magical feeling, picture perfect in every way.”

 This story was written by Stacey Skrysak, an award winning television journalist based in Illinois, in honor of World Prematurity Day.
 You can follow her on Facebook.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Provide comfort for someone struggling.
 SHARE this story on Facebook with your friends and family.